devennn/devennn.github.io/_posts/2022-09-02-modernize-hospital-information-system.md

 # The thought process

-If I want to summarize the problem, this is the list.
+This list summarize the problem.

 1) No documentation
 2) Slow query
-3) Unreliable data
+3) Unreliable data warehouse

-What interests me is that these problems also exist in the data pipeline of the previous company I worked for.
-I understand that part of the problem is because of the tech debt in the current stack.
+A data-driven organization does not dependent on engineers.
+As an engineer, building a system is not a problem.
+A leader have to realize that modern technology is only a tool to serve the company.
+That means, if a tool does not make sense for the organization's goal it will be a bad investment.

-The data-driven organization is not dependent on engineers.
-It is everyone.
-As an engineer, the building is not a problem.
-I can say, "Let's invest in Databricks."
-But if it doesn't make sense for the company-wide usage, the latest technology is a waste.
+Modern data stack can be described by these two aspects - fast and reliable.
+As decision need to be real-time as possible, different technology emerge to serve the purpose.
+However, to move an entire stack, one should make the approach one by one.

-Planning a roadmap is challenging.
-The problems need to be tackled one by one.
-Thus, I came up with a few standards for the new system.
+For that reason, I come up with 3 milestones that act as a standard of the end product.
+This way, the team is able to sel-check as we progress to the new information system.

 1) Ability to observe the ETL process-Is my fact table, correct?
 2) Not every ETL process needs to be fast- Which process is essential?
 3) Think SDLC-Code standard, versioning, self-explanatory (almost)

-In my opinion, having the wrong standard is better than having no standard.
-It helps to focus on what makes sense for the developer and the stakeholders.
-I am sure that the standard will change as time goes by.
-But it's better to have it before embarking on the journey!
+One thing I need to keep in mind, is that, standards might change as the data source is stil in hot development.
+But it is definitely a good starting point for the team!